24 Cities Near Orlando to Live in 2026

 • Map of Davenport

 Davenport sits about 40 miles southwest of Orlando and is known for its many lakes and golf courses.
-It’s one of the best towns in Central Florida for those seeking an abundance of recreational opportunities.
-While the number of vacation homes is certainly growing, there are still many residential communities alive with hospitable residents.
+It’s one of the best towns in Central Florida for recreational opportunities.
+While the number of vacation homes is certainly growing, many residential communities are still alive with hospitable residents.

-Of course, we can’t ignore that, for some, the biggest draw to Davenport is its proximity to the Walt Disney World Resort, which can be reached in a 15-minute highway drive.
-However, beyond Disney, Davenport is never short of entertainment, from movies at the Cinépolis Luxury Cinema to shopping and dining at the Posner Park outlet mall.
+Of course, we can’t ignore that, for some, the biggest draw to Davenport is its proximity to the Walt Disney World Resort, which is a 15-minute drive on the highway.
+Beyond Disney, Davenport is never short of entertainment, from movies at the Cinépolis Luxury Cinema to shopping and dining at the Posner Park outlet mall.

 23. Celebration